sara-sabr/ITStrategy/presentations/en/SLF.md

 ### 3. Recommended immediate actions

-- Starting in the new fiscal year IT Strategy will be proposing quarterly actions to be integrated into daily work
+- Starting in the new fiscal year, IT Strategy will be proposing quarterly actions to be integrated into daily work
-- During each quarter IT Strategy will list their actions for the quarter, and advise actions the branch should take
+- During each quarter, IT Strategy will list their actions for the quarter, and advise actions the Branch should take

 --